This vegan picadillo recipe has the perfect combo of sweet and savory flavors and wholesome ingredients. Make this grain free meal tonight!

 - Add in additional 1 tsp cumin, dried oregano, bay leaves, cinnamon.
 Cook until fragrant.
 Another 3-4 minutes on medium high.

-- Mix in the stewed tomatoes, red wine vinegar, tomato paste, potatoes, addition 1/2 tsp salt and pepper.
-Mix in pan.
+- Mix in the stewed tomatoes (and juice), red wine vinegar, tomato paste, potatoes, addition 1/2 tsp salt and pepper.
+Stir to combine.

-- Cook on medium partially covered for 10 minutes or until potatoes are cooked and slightly tender.
+- Cook on medium heat, partially covered, for 15 minutes or until sweet potatoes are soft and slightly tender.

 - Next, mix in raisins, optional chili powder, the roasted chickpeas, and olives.

-- Stew on stove another 5-10 minutes.
+- Cook on medium low for another 5-10 minutes.
 Add the olive brine last few minutes of cooking.
-Mix again.
+Stir to combine flavors.

-- Serve into bowls and garnish with fresh cilantro.
+- To plate – serve into bowls and garnish with fresh cilantro.
 Salt and pepper to taste

 - Category: dinner